Ezike/Ezike/README.md

 ### Hi there 👋🏾👋🏽👋🏽

-I'm an Android Engineer at Spotify

-I think my favorite thing to talk about is software architecture.
+I'm a software Engineer who loves to talk about software architecture.

 Thanks for checking out my profile.